VeryCrazyDog/task-scheduler-collection/README.md

 # task-schedulers
-A collection of different kinds of task schedulers.
+A collection of different task schedulers.

 ## Available schedulers
-- SingleInstanceTaskScheduler
+- SingleInstanceTaskScheduler: A single instance task scheduler with flexible next run time.